harrisonkwhite/zeta_framework/README.md

 # Zeta Framework

-This is a simple framework in C++ for developing 2D games.
-It currently supports Windows, Mac, and Linux platforms.
+This is a framework in C++ for developing 2D games, developed mostly for personal use.
+It currently only supports Windows.

 You can find it being put to use in my in-development game [Kaōzeth](https://github.com/harrisonkwhite/kaozeth).